MeldCE/object-builder/README.md

 This is an initial test version that isn't quite complete, but I have uploaded for anyone wondering what this is about.
 The main object, ObjectBuilder, is defined below.

+*Note: This script currently requires JQuery and an additional core.js script to work*

 Please send any feedback to github@theweldstudio.com

 ObjectBuilder(div, input, elements, initial, full)